carboneio/sclone/README.md

 # sclone

-Sclone, for "Storage Clone", is a node program to sync files to and from different cloud storage providers supporting S3 or/and Open Stack SWIFT.
+Sclone, for "Storage Clone", is a node program to sync files to and from different cloud storage providers supporting S3 and Open Stack SWIFT.

 ## Features